-With a total of seven spacecraft currently operating in orbit and on the surface of Mars today, it seems hard to believe that just a half a century ago we had yet to even reach our much-studied neighbor.
+With so many spacecraft currently operating in orbit and on the surface of Mars today, it seems hard to believe that just a half a century ago we had yet to even reach our much-studied neighbor.
 It was not for lack of trying, however.
 In the atmosphere of Cold War competition with the United States, the Soviet Union had attempted to send a pair of flyby probes to Mars in the fall of 1960 only to have them succumb to launch vehicle failures (see “The First Mars Mission Attempts“).
 Another flyby probe and the first ever Mars lander also fell prey to rocket issues during the next launch window in the fall of 1962.
 Only the Soviet Mars 1 survived launch to fail 142 days into a 230-day flight due to issues caused by an attitude control malfunction (see “You Can’t Fail Unless You Try: The Soviet Venus & Mars Missions of 1962“).
 But as the 1964 launch opportunity to Mars approached, the United States was finally ready to join the race to reach Mars.

 The Mariner-Mars 1964 Project